 Child Custody is a sensitive and emotionally draining aspect of any separation involving children.
 It’s very important that it be handled carefully and respectfully by an experienced attorney who can provide valuable insight.
 This is especially true if you had hoped for peaceful mediation but have not been able to come to an agreement with your ex-spouse.

-Located in Edina, MN, Beth Barbosa knows this better than anyone due to her numerous years of work as a family law attorney (nearly 20 years in total).
+Located in Edina, MN, Beth Barbosa knows this better than anyone due to her numerous years of work as a family law attorney in Edina (nearly 20 years in total).
 Beth has handled many particularly complex cases and is known for her ability to negotiate favorable custody outcomes, navigate the division of assets and resolve other high-tension issues with ease.

 Types of Child Custody

 There are two different types of custody that will need to be determined.
 The first, physical custody, simply refers to where the child or children will be living.
 Physical custody can be granted entirely to one parent, called sole custody, or split between both parents, which would mean physical custody is joint.